gwaldron/osgearth/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 osgEarth Version (required):

-What is the problem?
+Description of the problem:

-How have you tried to resolve it?
+What you have tried:

-Help US help YOU: include a screenshot, code block, or data file that we can use to reproduce the issue!
+Screenshot, code block, or data file that will help reproduce the issue: